-Notícias | - 9:05 pm
+Article | - 9:05 am

 Weeknights at 7 PM CST, Only on the Universal Living Faith Network

-Moses and the Ten Commandments as recently been shown on ULFN, and now the story continues with The Promised Land, as Moses dies and God raises Joshua to lead His people into the land flowing with milk and honey.
+Moses and the Ten Commandments was recently aired on the Universal Living Faith Network.
+Now the story continues with The Promised Land, as Moses dies.
+God raises Joshua to lead His people into the land flowing with milk and honey.

 “He’s an example of what we can achieve.
-For me, Joshua is a great example of, “If you believe, anything’s possible.
-But you have to believe,” shares Sampaio.
+For me, Joshua is a great example of ‘If you believe, anything’s possible.
+But you have to believe,'” shares Sampaio.

-Visit the Instagram page of the Universal Living Faith Network and help to share this epic series with your family and friends.
+Share about this epic series with your family and friends.

 Please use #ThePromisedLand